 In 1963 at the urging of ad man Ed Elliot, Revel Model Corporation and several other speed parts companies, including Hedman, talks about forming a trade organization had begun.
 These early tentative talks were eventually pushed to a vote by Hedman.

 With that vote, the Speed Equipment Manufacturting Association was born.
 Today we know it as the Specialty Equipment Market Association, or SEMA.
 The same organization that holds an annual trade show advocates and lobbies for the industry and hobby that we all love.

 Bob Hedman would go on to retire in 1974, twenty years after founding his company.
 He left the business in the capable hands of his two sons, Dick and Ken, who continued to run the company until 1979.
 At that time the two brothers sold the business to Bob Vandergriff and Dick McMullen.
 Today, Vandergriff is the sole owner of the company.

 The company moved at the time of the purchase to a new facility in Whittier, CA, where it is located today, and Hedman Hedders is part of the Hedman Performance group.
 This group also includes Hamburger’s Performance Products, Trans-Dapt Performance Products, and Husler Race Hedders which is run out of the company’s Alpharetta, GA, facility.

 Staying At Home

-As odd as it may sound, the best way we have found to keep Hedman prices competitive is by spending money. -Mark Lewis
+As odd as it may sound, the best way we have found to keep Hedman prices competitive is by spending money. -Marc Lewis

 Bob Hedman believed in keeping business local, and doing things in-house as well.
 As such, he sourced his raw materials that way.
 He also kept all aspects of production in-house, refusing to outsource anything.
 Today the company he founded is still striving to keep jobs here in the USA, and all of its work is done in-house.